 Ühismets – money doesn’t grow on trees.
 Or does it?

 Ühismets is a communal fund that makes forest ownership accessible.
-It also takes care of the property so that investors can feel good about their money.
-They will see it grow over years, literally.
+It also manages the forest so that investors can feel good about their investment.
+They will literally see it grow over the years.

-While making forest ownership easy, we had to deal with people who don’t know much about financial services.
-The fund is addressed at people who are risk-averse, seeking for a reliable investment.
-Ideally in something that they can touch and smell.
-Regular folks who are wary of the financial mumbo-jumbo but are also cautious about investments that promise a quick return.
+While making forest ownership easy, we had to make it accessible to people who don’t know much about financial services.
+People who are risk-averse, looking for a reliable investment.
+Ideally in something that they can touch and feel.
+Normal people who are wary of the financial mumbo-jumbo and cautious about investments that promise a quick return.

-The identity system had to be robust and reliable.
-The communal character of it means that it needs to work on many levels and for people with different levels of expertise – experienced investors and first-comers, city folks and families living among the woods, forestry professionals and financial gurus.
+The identity system has to be robust and reliable.
+The communal character of it means that it needs to work on many levels and for people with different levels of expectations – experienced investors and first-timers, city slickers and tree-huggers, forestry professionals and financial gurus.

 Ühismets is also very value based.
-The fund is founded by people who care about their country and want to be commercially successful without hurting the land and trees on it.
-Grown responsibly, forestry is a sustainable branch of the economy.
+The fund was founded by people who care about their country and want to be commercially successful without exploiting the land and trees on it.
+Grown responsibly, forestry is a sustainable business that benefits everyone.
 Therefore the founders are also looking for investors who share this attitude.
-Brand Manual worked with the client team to define these values and to set a common goal for all parties involved.
+Brand Manual worked with the client team to define these values and to set a common goal for everyone involved.

 Ühismets truly believes that it is the best possible owner for the forest.
-Everybody wins – Estonia stays one of the most woody countries in Europe.
+Everybody wins – Estonia stays one of the most forest dense countries in Europe.
 Investors know that their money grows at a steady annual 3,5–4,5%.
-The fund is transparent – members can monitor the value of their shares online or take a walk in the forest bound by orange signs.
+The fund is transparent – investors can monitor the value of their shares online or take a walk in the forest bound by orange signs.
 All activities – from planting to maintaining to harvesting – are reported.